 In drafting adjustment letter, the following points should be kept in mind so that in can convince the affected buyer:

-- Acknowledging the claim letter: At the begging of the adjustment letter, the seller should acknowledge the claim letter of the customer and thank the customer for pointing out the mistakes.
+- Acknowledging the claim letter: At the beginning of the adjustment letter, the seller should acknowledge the claim letter of the customer and thank the customer for pointing out the mistakes.

 - Regretting for mistakes: Reply letter should regret the mistakes and inconvenience of the seller sincerely.
 If the seller is definitely at fault, he can apologize by saying,” I am sorry”, “We apologize” etc.

 - Immediate reply: After receiving a complaint from the buyer, the seller should give its reply immediately.
 Delay in reply may create further arrogance.

 - Offering further cooperation: In order to promote the goodwill of the company and sustain a relationship with customers, the seller should offer further cooperation and assurance of satisfaction.

 - Convincing customer: If the claim of the customer is unfair, unreasonable and unjust, the seller should not react violently.
 Rather, he should convince the buyer to consider the matter from the seller’s angle.

 - Courteous and friendly language: The language of adjustment letters must be courteous and friendly.
 Such language will cool down the anger of the buyer.